USEPA/CMAQ/POST/sitecmp/scripts/README.md

 #> program need to be changed accordingly.
 # ==================================================================
 # ==================================================================
-#> Daily SEARCH for 2008 and later
+#> Daily Species List SEARCH for 2008 and later
 # ==================================================================

 #> Set TABLE TYPE